Clove production Indonesia

 Climatic conditions in Indonesia

 The climate in Indonesia is almost entirely tropical.
-The uniformly warm waters that surround the country make it that temperatures remain fairly constant ranging from 23 °C in higher mountain areas to 28 °C on the coastal plains
+The uniformly warm waters that surround the country make it that temperatures remain fairly constant ranging from 23 °C in higher mountain areas to 28 °C on the coastal plains.

 The humidity in the country ranges between 70 to 90 % and wind is fairly moderate.
 The chances of storms and typhoons are however present in some areas.
 The different climates in Indonesia are: Tropical rainforests, tropical monsoons and tropical savanna.
 The areas were most cloves are grown (Spice islands, Moluccas) are part of the tropical rainforest climate. (wiki/Climate_of_Indonesia,2017)

-0C.
+Clove trees require a tropical climate and a warm humid climate having a temperature of around 20 to 300C.
 Humid atmospheric conditions and annual rainfall of 150 to 250 cm are essential.
 It thrives well in all situations ranging from sea level up to an altitude of 1500 metres and also in places proximal to and away from sea.
 (IndiaAgro,2017)

 Indonesia with its tropical climate, high humidity and high monthly rainfall matches all climatic criteria for good clove growing conditions.